life-itself/community/vault/ouroboros-residency.md

 We want to create a collective field to embody a posture “in-formed” by a disposition of presence, openness, readiness and receptivity.

-As a group we will create the conditions to enable the insights to be mid-wifed by the collective field and explore how they “in-form” a posture - a way of being, beyond internalised patriarchy.
+As a group we will create the conditions to enable the insights to be mid-wifed by the collective field and explore how they “in-form” a posture, a way of being, beyond internalised patriarchy.

 ### How?